Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-11-12**
+## 🗓️ Date: **2025-11-13**

 ### 💬 Today's Insight:
 ```
-> We are such stuff as dreams are made on, and our little life is rounded with a sleep. ❤️ - William Shakespeare
+> Happiness is as exclusive as a butterfly, and you must never pursue it.
+If you stay very still, it may come and settle on your hand.
+But only briefly. ❤️ - Ruskin Bond
 ```

 ---